afnog/sse/virtualization/ganeti-exercise.md

 	- Removing instances
 	  * instance burnin.example.com

-If this fails, you may need to remove the instance and try again:
+If this fails, you may need to remove the instance before trying again:

 	sudo gnt-instance remove burnin.example.com